tjtsai/PianoStyleEmbedding/README.md

 The goal of this project is to predict the composer of an unseen page (image) of piano sheet music.

-You can find the paper [here](http://pages.hmc.edu/ttsai/assets/PianoStyleClassification_ismir2020.pdf).
+You can find the paper [here](https://drive.google.com/file/d/19jHQnAE8dCCFqy0un7W4HG2yvb4_gwgx/view?usp=sharing).

 ## Citation

 TJ Tsai and Kevin Ji.
-"Composer Style Classification of Piano Sheet Music Images Using Language Model Pretraining" in Proceedings of the International Society for Music Information Retrieval Conference, 2020.
+"Composer Style Classification of Piano Sheet Music Images Using Language Model Pretraining" in Proceedings of the International Society for Music Information Retrieval Conference, 2020, pp. 176-183.